 - Make dietary changes

 - Manage fatigue

 - Comfort measures

-Smoking is a known risk factor for many cancers and other health disorders.
-It can also increase the risk of complications from medical procedures and slow tissue healing.
+Smoking introduces toxic chemicals into the body that may also be working to heal from cancer treatments.
+Smoking can also increase the risk of complications from medical procedures and slow tissue healing.

 Reduce Your Risk of Infection